desh9674/crop_face/Readme.txt

 !!!Possibilities are many, just replace face to detect anything else, but it will need a trained model first.

-I just took the model into application.
-No one in entire world has done anything like this, I have looked. this is my Unique project.

 Code for multiple images and multiple faces in one image is in works.